gvwilson/sensibleadventures/nardica/nardica.md

 "Us neither,"
 Honesty's First said cheerfully.
 "But lookee."
-She flicked the top of the tiny drone with her fingernail as if shooing away a bug and let go of it.
+She flicked the top of the tiny dronelet with her fingernail as if shooing away a bug and let go of it.
 With a barely perceptible whir, its rotors spun into action to keep it floating exactly where it had been.
-When Honesty's First tapped its side, it drifted toward Iffy without rising or falling.
+When Honesty's First tapped its side, it drifted toward Iffy.

 "Best guess is they's fer some kinda game," she said.

 "Shaw,"
 her Second said,
-looking up from the machine she was trying to disassemble.
+looking up from the machine she had spent the last three months trying to reassemble.
 "They's too fine made jarra game.
-I's fer they bin up some kinda place markers fra survey work."
+I's fer they bin up some kinda survey work from back as settlement times."

 "Mebbe,"
 Honesty's First admitted.
 Casually,
 looking past Iffy rather than at her, she asked,
-"Any o' your notions come along by?"
+"You ain't got fra yer...notions?"

 Iffy shook her head.
-She had told Honesty about her occasional flashes of insight, then told her off, cold and hard, when she discovered that she passed the knowledge on to her First and Second.
+She had told Honesty about her occasional flashes of insight, then told her off, cold and hard, when she discovered that her friend had relayed what she'd said to her First and Second.
 "We don't keep secrets on each other,"
 Honesty had said with a shrug.
 "Y'ain't aright along that,
 best we part ways now."
 So Iffy had forgiven her,
-and then discovered that she felt relieved that people knew she was different---even by clone standards---and didn't seem to care.
+secretly relieved that someone knew she was different---even by clone standards---and didn't seem to care.

+When Iffy handed the box of dronelets back,
-Honesty's First picked up her own long-cold tea.
+Honesty's First waved them away.
-"Well,
+"Hang onto 'em.
 if anythin' comes t' mind,
-you come by an' scutch us, aright?
+you come by an' gi's the scutch, aright?
-And even if nothin' does---there'd be plenty for you t' do, an' we's alluz happy t'have one more fer dinner."
+An' even if nothin' does,
+we's alluz happy t'have one more fer dinner."

 "Thanks," Iffy mumbled,
 uncomfortable as always with kindness.
-She drained the last of her own tea and stood up.
+She drained the last of her tea.
 "I gotta get back t' help Aunt Naggie do th' shopping."

 "Sure," Honesty said.